Chart Color Schemes

 Miller faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area has university qualification rates of 9.1%, significantly lower than the Greater Sydney average of 38.0%.
-This disparity presents both challenges and opportunities for targeted educational initiatives.
-Bachelor degrees are most prevalent at 6.6%, followed by postgraduate qualifications (1.8%) and graduate diplomas (0.7%).
-Vocational credentials are prominent, with 31.6% of residents aged 15 and above holding them, including advanced diplomas (9.1%) and certificates (22.5%).
+The area's university qualification rate is 9.1%, significantly lower than Greater Sydney's average of 38.0%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common, at 6.6%, followed by postgraduate qualifications (1.8%) and graduate diplomas (0.7%).
+Vocational credentials are prevalent, with 31.6% of residents aged 15+ holding them; advanced diplomas account for 9.1% and certificates for 22.5%.

-Educational participation is high, with 34.5% of residents currently enrolled in formal education, including 14.4% in primary, 10.6% in secondary, and 3.3% in tertiary education.
+Educational participation is high, with 34.5% of residents currently enrolled in formal education: 14.4% in primary, 10.6% in secondary, and 3.3% in tertiary education.

 Frequently Asked Questions - Education